Mares Puck Pro & Puck Pro Plus

-The Mares Puck Pro is very nicely priced for an entry-level dive computer.
+The Mares Puck Pro is very nicely priced for an entry-level wrist computer.
 This comes with a 2 year Manufacturer’s warranty.

 The USB cable accessory needed to download the dive data from the Mares Puck Pro to your laptop is an optional extra which will is rapidly dropping in price thanks to the release of the bluetooth capable Puck Pro PLUS.
 The cable currently costs around $50.
 The software is free to download directly from the Mares website.
 However it is a separate purchase as it doesn't come with the dive computer.

 The Mares Replacement Battery Kit will cost around $15 and includes the battery, o-ring, and a fresh battery case.

 What about Maintenance and Care?